Adobe Marketing Cloud adds features, partnerships to bring brick-and-mortar deeper into digital

 The announcements highlight the continued evolution of ‘brick-and-bits’ stores.

-This week at the National Retail Federation (NRF) show in New York City, Adobe announced several new initiatives to improve the digitization of brick-and-mortar retailing.
+Today at the National Retail Federation (NRF) show in New York City, Adobe announced several new initiatives to improve the digitization of brick-and-mortar retailing.

 The tech company says that $7.50 of every $10 spent through the top 500 U.S. retailers is spent through its Marketing Cloud, largely though the retailers’ online selves.